undergroundwires/bump-everywhere/README.md

 ## Features

-Allows you to automatically:
+🤖 Allows you to automatically:

-- Bump your sematic git tag by increasing the patch version
+- Bump your semantic git tag by increasing the patch version.
-- Create & commit a changelog file
+- Create & commit a changelog file.
-- If `npm` project then bump `package.json` version and commit
+- If `npm` project then bump `package.json` version and commit.
 - Check `README.md` file, if it has references to older version, update with never version.
-- Create a release on GitHub with auto-generated release notes
+- Create a release on GitHub with auto-generated release notes.

+✅ Other features include:

+- Zero-configuration for most use-cases, but can still be customized.
-It supports safe re-runs, it means that if you can run it for an already bumped or tagged repository, it'll not increase the version as everything is still up-to-date.
+- It supports safe re-runs, it means that if you can run it for an already bumped or tagged repository, it'll not increase the version as everything is still up-to-date.
 It protects against recursive runs.

 ## Usage